acbass49/Election2024/README.md

 ![](data_pipeline.png)

-### I visualized my data pipeline above and decribe it below.
+### My data pipeline is visualized above and decribed below.
 This runs daily via github actions.

 1. Load the polling data freely available on fivethirtyeight from a URL.
 2. Process the data in Python